FuzzyStatic/blizzard/README.md

 go get github.com/FuzzyStatic/blizzard
 ```

-Start using the library by initiating a new Blizzard config structure for desired region and locale (client_id and client_secret can be acquired through your developer account at [https://develop.battle.net/](https://develop.battle.net/)) and requesting an access token:
+Start using the library by initiating a new Blizzard config structure for your desired region and locale (client_id and client_secret can be acquired through your developer account at [https://develop.battle.net/](https://develop.battle.net/)) and requesting an access token:

 ```go
 blizz := blizzard.NewClient("client_id", "client_secret", blizzard.US, blizzard.EnUS)